Carreau/phd-dissertation/parts/roleofactin.rst

 balance the gravitational force.

 In drosophila, nurses cell need to expel their content into oocytes.
-It has been observed :cite:`Huelsmann2013` that during this phase, the nurse's cells nucleus is pushed away from the dumping canal by single actin filaments polymerising from the membrane and forming a soft and sparse actin network.
+It has been observed :cite:`Huelsmann2013` that during this phase, the nurse cells' nucleus is pushed away from the dumping canal by single actin filaments polymerising from the membrane and forming a soft and sparse actin network.